jpcabral-tip/jpcabral-tip.github.io/_posts/2021-01-09-welcome-to-my-blog.markdown

 ---
 This is a portfolio/blog page dedicated to share various activities regarding installation and configuration of some of the common tech stack used and deployed on enterprise servers.
 Mainly, the activities that can be seen in this page revolves around automation with Ansible through the use of playbooks.

-Check out my repository for this projects at [Github][jpcabral-tip-gh].
+Check out my repository for these projects at [Github][jpcabral-tip-gh].

 [jpcabral-tip-gh]: https://github.com/jpcabral-tip